 The US Federal Reserve cut rates three times last year, after having raised interest rates nine times since 2015.

 Bank of America is the most vulnerable among the big US banks to fluctuations in interest rates because of its large deposit stock and rate-sensitive mortgage securities.

-The bank said that net income attributable to shareholders rose to $6.49 billion from $4.84 billion a year earlier.
+The bank said its net income applicable to common shareholders fell to $6.75 billion in the fourth quarter ended December 31, from $7.04 billion a year earlier.

 On a per share basis, profit rose to 74 cents from 70 cents.

 Excluding items, the bank reported a profit of 75 cents per share, beating analysts' estimate of 68 cents.